THE CULPEPER, LONDON

 A Hidden Gem In The Unsuspecting Area Of Aldgate, East London, The Culpeper Is At An Advantage.

-Set over four floors in a converted 1884 boozer and named after local 17th-century herbalist Nicholas Culpeper, The Culpeper surprises and delights unexpectedly, certainly exceeding expectation.
+The Culpeper, set over four floors in a converted 1884 boozer and named after local 17th-century herbalist Nicholas Culpeper, surprises and delights unexpectedly, certainly exceeding expectation.

 A pub, restaurant, hotel and rooftop garden (with bar and bbq) separated over four floors, The Culpeper has created an irresistible environment within the chaos of the city.
 This mixture acts as a haven for guests when they need it, and where they can also join a buzzing social environment mixing with locals and other guests alike.